rage/java-programming-fall-19/data/part-6/1-listan-sisaltavat-oliot.md

 </sample-output>

 <!-- <h2>Lyhin henkilö</h2> -->

 <h2>Shortest person</h2>

 <!-- Lisää luokalle `Huone` metodi `public Henkilo lyhin()`, joka palauttaa huoneeseen lisätyistä henkilöistä lyhimmän.
 Mikäli huone on tyhjä, palauttaa `null`-viitteen.
 Metodin ei tule poistaa henkilöä huoneesta. -->

-Add a `public Person Shortest()` method to the `Room` class, which returns the shortest person added to the room.
+Add a `public Person shortest()` method to the `Room` class, which returns the shortest person added to the room.
 If the room is empty, a null reference is returned.
 The method should not remove a person from the room.

 <!-- ```java
 Huone huone = new Huone();